Want to start hooping but have no idea how to begin? Here is your step by step guide to beginning your hoop dance journey!

 Our lightweight HDPE hoops are great for exploring the DANCE in your hooping journey.
 They can be customized with decorative tapes to match your unique personality and style.
-If you feel that you need more glitz and glamor in your hoop practice, treat yourself to a specialty or performance hoop.
+If you feel that you need more glitz and glamor in your hoop practice, treat yourself to a performance hoop.

 Step 5- Learn all the things!